protesilaos/my-website/_codelog/2025-03-24-emacs-denote-query-links.md

   (just how our backlinks work when they show context---I am generalising this mechanism).

+_Direct links_ can point to any file, including PDFs, videos, and pictures (assuming it is renamed to use the Denote file-naming scheme).
+Whereas _query links_ are limited to text files.

 ## Development discussion and screenshots

 This is a work-in-progress that lives on its own branch as of this